RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

 All directives start out with ``..``, then a single space, followed by the name of the directive (e.g. ``video``, as seen below), and then ``::``, followed by a single space.

 Most directives have a required argument of a unique identifier, which goes immediately to the right of the directive name.
-This is for logging purposes.
-It's also necessary for managing any controls or
+This unique identifier is used for logging, managing controls, and for testing Runestone components.

 Spacing, including indentation consistency, is very important in implementing directives inside ``.rst`` files.
 Any missed or incorrect space may cause unexpected errors, strange-looking pages, or may cause information not to display on the deployed pages in your online book, so it's worth checking your final product before releasing content to students.